Scilab-RL/Scilab-RL/docs/wiki/Detailed-Instructions-for-installation-and-getting-started.md

 * In the Ubuntu console, navigate to the Scilab-RL folder , e.g., `cd Scilab-RL`.
 From there, run `./scripts/setup.sh`.
 This will install all required dependencies, it will take a while.

 5. Create a Weights & Biases account
-* Go to [wandb.ai]([wandb.ai) and create an account.
+* Go to [wandb.ai](wandb.ai) and create an account.
 If you are affiliated with a research institution or university, you should use that email address to get a free educational account.
 You will obtain a wandb API key that you can find on your wandb profile site.
 There, go to "settings" and copy your API key.
 Then assign it to the system variable 'WANDB_API_KEY'.
 Our recommendation is doing this by adding the line 'export WANDB_API_KEY=<YOUR KEY>' to your '~/.bashrc' file.
+You can edit this using the following: `nano ~/.bashrc`.

 6. Test the installation from the Linux console
 * Activate Conda by running `source ~/.bashrc`